omar-mostafa205/Codelet/README.md

 1. **Upload Code**: Paste a GitHub repository URL or upload your project files
 2. **AI Analysis**: The system processes and analyzes your codebase structure
-3. **Tutorial Generation**: Claude AI generates a comprehensive tutorial covering:
+3. **Tutorial Generation**: Gemini AI generates a comprehensive tutorial covering:
    - Project overview and architecture
    - Key components and their relationships
    - Code patterns and best practices